co-operating-systems/Reactive-SoLiD/src/main/scala/run/cosy/http/auth/Auth.md

-A Guard that has to reason about whether an Agent A - identified by a set of properties P - is authorized to access a resource R has to go by the rules T associated with R via the headers.
-The Guard will follow those rules, thereby making those rules describe the Guards actions and hence be true.
+A Guard that has to reason about whether an Agent A - identified by a set of properties P - is authorized to access a resource R has to go by the rules T associated with R via the headers given in a 401 response as for example described by the [WAC spec](https://solidproject.org/TR/wac).

+The Guard will follow those rules, thereby making them describe the Guard's behavior leading as a consequence to the world being as described.

-With WAC documents containing `imports` a Guard can even build a DataSet the union of which will be considered to provide the rules for the Guard.
+With WAC documents containing `imports` relations (see [issue 210](https://github.com/solid/authorization-panel/issues/210)) a Guard can even build a DataSet the union of which will be considered to provide the rules for the Guard.

 The Guard also has verified attributes from the Authentication Process, proving